openml/docs/docs/Flask.md

 The backend is designed in a modular fashion with flask [Blueprints](https://flask.palletsprojects.com/en/1.0.x/blueprints/).
 Currently the flask app consist of two blueprints public and user:
-* Public blueprint: contains routes which do not require user authentication or authorization. like signup and forgot password.
+<ul><li>Public blueprint: contains routes which do not require user authentication or authorization. like signup and forgot password.</li>
-* User blueprint: Contains routes which require user authentication like login, changes in profile and fetching API key.
+<li>User blueprint: Contains routes which require user authentication like login, changes in profile and fetching API key.</li></ul>

-New blueprints can be registered in server/app.py with register_blueprints function:
+<p>New blueprints can be registered in `server/app.py` with register_blueprints function:</p>

 ``` python
     def register_blueprints(app):
         app.register_blueprint(new_blueprint)